effector/effector/src/content/docs/en/typescript/usage-with-effector-react.md

 export const $isLogged = $session.map((session) => session !== null);
 ```

-Now in the page we can implement login or logout features.
+Now we can implement login or logout features on the page.
 Why not here?
-If we place login logic here, we will have very implicit scenario,
+If we place login logic here, we will have a very implicit scenario,
 when you call `sessionCreateFx` you won't see code called after effect.
 But consequences will be visible in the DevTools and application behaviour.